Java Plugin

 java.compileTest()

-The jar method on the Java plugin allows you to build the project Jar files.
-This produces two Jar files, the main Jar and the test Jar.
-The main Jar contains all of the files from the build/classes/main directory and the test Jar file contains all of the files from the build/classes/test directory.
+The jar method on the Java plugin allows you to build the project JAR files.
+This produces three JAR files, the main JAR, the test JAR, and a sources JAR file.
+The main JAR contains all the files from the build/classes/main directory.
+The test JAR file contains all the files from the build/classes/test directory.
+And the source JAR file contains the source files from the src/java/main directory.
 Here is an example of using this method.

 java.jar()